AllenNeuralDynamics/aind-exaspim-neuron-segmentation/README.md

   <p>3. <strong>Supervoxel Agglomeration</strong>: Supervoxels are iteratively merged using a graph-based algorithm to form full neuron segments.</p>
 </blockquote>

-In addition, the repository provides tools for skeletonization and exporting the results as a ZIP archive of SWC files.
+In addition, this repository provides tools for skeletonization and exporting the results as a ZIP archive of SWC files.
 <br>
 <br>